Nabiha-Nadeem/InstagramProject/README.md

 - This should open the project in your browser.

 You can sign up / sign in & play around with the features of this Instagram Clone to understand it better.

+Versions:

+Rails(5.2.8) & Ruby (2.7.4)

+Database:

+The database used in this project is postgresql.
+You need to configure your database credentials in the /config/database.yml application.

+Models:

+The models included in this project are as follows:
+- Comment
+- Follow
+- Like
+- Photo
+- Post
+- Request
+- Story
+- User